Chandler Smith: Personal life

 Smith attended Pickens High School in Jasper, Georgia and was a part of the graduating class of 2020.
+Smith's father, Mike Smith, is the owner of Smith General Contracting, a business that sponsors much of Chandler's racing endeavors.

 Smith proposed to his girlfriend Kenzie Grams on New Year's Day in 2021; they were married on July 17, 2021.
-On February 4, 2022, they announced they were expecting a child.
-Their son Chandler Smith Jr. was born on August 4, 2022.
+On February 4, 2022, they announced they were expecting their first child and on August 4, 2022, their son Chandler Smith Jr. was born.
+They announced on May 12, 2023, they were expecting their second son.
+On April 14, 2025, it was announced that Kenzie Grams filed for divorce.